cfagiani/flotilla/README.md

 ##### TODO:
 * include heading in intel
 * show sunk ships
-* color/styles in chat box for system messages

 ##### POSSIBLE ENHANCEMENTS
 This section contains ideas for further enhancements for the game.